aartykov/Latent-Composer-pytorch/README.md

 - [ ] Release pretrained models.

 ## Implementation Notes
 I implemented the DDIM function(eq.
 3 in the paper) as below.
 Since this part is not clear to me, I am not totally sure, if this is the right implementation or not.
-So I would appreaciate if the authors give a hint for this point.
+So I would appreaciate if someone give a hint for this point.

 ```python
 def p_sample_ddim(self, x, c, t, index, repeat_noise=False, use_original_steps=False, quantize_denoised=False,